sgharms/website/source/guides/router_primer.md

 <!--- }}}1 -->

-### Aside:  Required Components
+### Steps One Through Three In Review:  Required Components

 <!--- {{{1 -->

 #### Root "Route"

 <!--- {{{2 -->
-While the guidelines given in Step Two are sufficient to create a baseline routing application, this section provides the "why" an application must meet the requirements.
+While the guidelines given in Step Two are sufficient to **create** a baseline routing application, this section provides the "why" an application must meet the requirements.